Frequently Asked Questions

 Caches should be removed after one year regardless of site activity and moved to a new location or removed from the national forest.

 The FY 2007 President's budget proposes to reauthorize the Secure Rural Schools program for another five years.
 To help fund this initiative, the Administration recommends selling a limited number of acres of National Forest System lands around the nation.
 Lands that are potentially eligible have been identified.
-Please [click here] for more information.
+Learn more about available land.

 The Coconino National Forest is situated on mainly volcanic geology with very few streams.
 Gems and other valuable minerals (such as gold) are not known to commonly occur in this area.
 The few live streams we do have are mostly withdrawn from mineral entry to protect other resources.